Yonis-Hage/ecs-secops-deployment/README.md

-# 🚀 Secure Composer ECS Project
+# 🚀 Ecs Secops Deployment

 This project deploys the **Threat Composer** application to **AWS ECS Fargate** using **Terraform** and **GitHub Actions** running under a **custom domain** with **SSL setup**, providing a fully automated, repeatable, and console-free deployment experience.